TheGreenHacker/ParallelKeyValueStore/README.md

 # Parallel Key Value Store

+## Intro
+Project for CSCI 452/EE 451 course at USC in which I simulated a parallel key-value store system using OpenMPI.

 ## Compilation
 To compile the code, run $ make.
 This will build all the other dependendant binaries.
 See Makefile for all other targets.
 To remove all executables, run $ make clean.